-This article illustrates the survival strategies that businesses need to adopt at the current moment, along with future endeavours which must be thought out as the recovery mode is turned on.
+This article illustrates the survival strategies that businesses need to adopt at the present, along with future endeavours which must be thought out as the recovery mode is turned on.

-After outlining a Rs 1.7 billion package for the poor who has been adversely hit by the nationwide lockdown caused by the COVID-19, officials have reported that the Indian government may dole out a second stimulus worth Rs 1 trillion catering to the MSMEs.
+After outlining a Rs 1.7 billion package for the poor, adversely hit by the nationwide lockdown caused by the COVID-19, officials have reported that the Indian government may dole out a second stimulus worth Rs 1 trillion catering to the MSMEs.
 A third package might as well be on its way targeted towards bigger companies and the amount of relief will depend on the extent of the hit faced by the company on proper evaluation.

 A proactive government during a perilous time is welcome.
 However, self-supportive measures generate faster recovery especially when they are programmed prudently.
 Take Wimbledon’s example.
 Following the SARS outbreak in 2003, the organisation decided to pay $31.7 million in premiums for 17 years.
 The present day would see the ultimate value of that decision, as Wimbledon receives $142 million following the cancellation of the upcoming tournament.

 Tackling the situation would be difficult for everybody.
-However, those who have had business planning and management as the top of their priorities from the time of the foundation, stand a better chance of survival if they follow the measures we are going to delineate.
+However, those who have had business planning and management at the top of their priorities from the beginning, stand a better chance of survival if they follow the measures we are going to delineate.

 Alertness to Policy changes and New Measures

 India has so far seen quite a few measures taken by the RBI to abate the crisis.
 Businesses need to reshape strategies based on these changes.
 For instance, a lowered repo rate would allow businesses to have more freedom while borrowing.
 This could bring about better result in the future when normalcy is gradually regained, if backed by good management.
 According to industry experts, as the lending rates are pushed down, banks would inject money and liquidity into productive sectors to slowly start turning the wheels of economy.

 Evaluating Continuity Plans